-You will find the salary and benefits of the Lafayette Police Department very competitive compared to many other departments in the area.
-This year the salary for recruit officers is set at $52,838; 2nd year officers will receive $55,926.
-After 2 years of service, officers are designated as "first class" and will receive a salary of $62,100.
-These figures are for the calendar year 2018.
+The salary and benefits of the Lafayette Police Department are very competitive compared to many other departments in the area.
+This year the salary for recruit officers is $68,112.
+After a recruit officer is released from from the Field Training Officer Program, they graduate to a first class officer- receiving a pay of $75,631.
+These figures are for the calendar year 2024.

 In addition to base salary each officer may qualify for specialty pay of $500 in up to 3 designated specialty fields.
 Generous vacation and time off is another benefit.
 Each officer begins with 60 hours of personal time in addition to 2 weeks paid vacation after completing 1 year.
 Vacation time builds to a maximum of 6 weeks after 17 years of service.

 Patrol officers work 12 hour shifts with rotating days off.
 Patrol officers have every other Friday, Saturday and Sunday as regularly scheduled days off.

 Each new officer is issued uniforms and equipment at no cost to the officer.
 Following the 1st year of service officers receive a uniform upkeep/replacement allowance of $2,000 per year and are expected to maintain their equipment in top condition.